yz-ai/batak-gym/README.md

 Batak is a POMDP problem.
 Its observability is limited to one's hand and the actively picked cards at turns.

-## Milestones
+# Milestones

 We are planning to release this environment step by step.

-1. No bidding, spades is the default trump.
+1. [ ] No bidding, spades is the default trump.
-2. With bidding, spades is the default trump.
+2. [ ] With bidding, spades is the default trump.
-3. With bidding, highest bidder sets the trump.
+3. [ ] With bidding, highest bidder sets the trump.

+# Rules

 ## Default Rules

-1. Can't play another suit, if one has the current trick's suit.
+- Can't play another suit, if one has the current trick's suit.
-2. Can't lead trump until trump is broken.
+- Can't lead trump until trump is broken.
-3. After all the cards have been played, points are tallied for each player.
+- After all the cards have been played, points are tallied for each player.

 ## Activatable Rules

-1. Must play bigger card if present.
+- Must play bigger card if present.
-2. The default deck contains 52 cards.
+- The default deck contains 52 cards.
 The number of cards can be changed to play easier setups.
+- The game includes four different types of cards: clubs, diamonds, spades and hearts.
-3. Bidding opens with 5.
+- Bidding opens with 5.
 If no-one bids, first bidder bids with 4.

+# Rewards

 ## Rewards without bidding